-We will raise awareness about invasive non-native species, and educate people about their impacts, how they can practice good biosecurity and how to record sightings.
-We will engage people in discovering about the importance of the river environment and its native wildlife and deliver various education programmes to schools ensuring we are inspiring and educating the next generation to value our iconic species and habitats.
+We are working to raise awareness about invasive non-native species and their impacts and educating people about making a difference through good biosecurity and how to record wildlife sightings.
+We are engaging people in discovering about the importance of the river environment and its native wildlife and are delivering various education initiatives; including our fun educational resources Alien Detectives, our film-making project and working with schools to ensure we are inspiring and educating the next generation to value our iconic species and habitats.

 Read more about our Education Programme